JannisKirschner/Overthewire/README.md

 # Overthewire
-Here are my solutions and writeups to the popular overthewire wargames.
+Here are my solutions and writeups of the popular overthewire wargames.

 SPOILER ALERT!
 **************